cypress-io/cypress/packages/frontend-shared/README.md

 ## Utility class usage

-Windi CSS can create an awesome interactive summary showing our usage of utility classes and design tokens.
+WindiCSS can create an awesome interactive summary showing our usage of utility classes and design tokens.
 Running this command will generate this report and serve it on localhost.

 ```bash
 ## from this directory